Table of Contents

 - Custom Plugins.
 Grafana can install external plug-ins that allow you to expand its basic functionality.

 - SQL support.
-With SQL support, you can easily pull data from a variety of data sources.
+With SQL support, you can easily pull data from various data sources.

 - Alerts.
-Grafana can send users notifications about important incidents.
+Grafana can send users notifications about essential incidents.

 Hosted Graphite and Grafana let you track your system performance in real time.
 MetricFire offers hosting services for both tools, allowing you to focus on your system’s performance and monitor its metrics in your browser.